ApcarJo/FrontEnd_ReactMovieSuite/README.md

 On the other side, you will need to clone the backend from [this repository](https://github.com/ApcarJo/BackEnd_ReactMovieSuite) and follow its instructions to run it.

+Register as a client to use the web app.
+Use: admin@gmail.com * 123456 to access admin role.

 <a name="images"></a>
 ## Screenshots 📸